Great spruce bark beetle regulations, information and advice for Scotland

 The great spruce bark beetle (Dendroctonus micans) is a common pest of spruce and pine in mainland Europe but is not native to the UK.
 It tunnels into the bark of living trees to lay its eggs.
 The larvae then feed and develop, forming galleries that weaken, and in some cases kill, the host tree.
 The beetle was first detected in Wales in 1982 after it was accidentally introduced, most likely via a consignment of imported timber, a decade beforehand.

 In the UK, Norway spruce and Sitka spruce are the primary hosts of this pest.
-Sitka spruce is Scotland’s most important commercial tree species and monitoring spruce health is a high priority for Scottish Forestry.
+Sitka spruce is Scotland’s most important commercial tree species and monitoring spruce health is a high priority for us.

 Maintaining the status of the conifer bark beetle Pest Free Area (PFA) of a large area of western Scotland, as free from D. micans (and a number of other bark beetles) enables the trade of conifer roundwood to the island of Ireland.
-More information on this PFA and the procedures that underpin it can be found here.
+More information on this PFA and the procedures that underpin it can be found in our Maintenance of a Pest Free Area guide.

 Report a sighting